linhaohe/cs326-final-copycat/docs/milestone3.md

 ## Conclusion:
 Copycat is a complicated project that requires all team members to work together.
 The project is built using raw HTML, ExpressJS, and MongoDB.
 As a result, every member of the team has gained significant experience developing web applications using these three technical stacks.
 There are some difficulties encountered.
 Setting up a code skeleton is one of them as there are many configurations and integrations.
+Then there were also other difficulties such as implementing logins and able to restrict routing between the pages of the web app.
+Overall, this project was complicated but we learned a significant amount of web development experience from it.